By LISA BAUMANN and ELAINE THOMPSON

 Officials in the city of Bellingham said only a few roads there remained closed on Wednesday because of flooding and officials were also assessing damage.

 More rain fell in Bellingham from Saturday through Monday — about 5.57 inches (14.14 centimeters) — than normally falls there during all of November, according to National Weather Service data.
 The normal monthly rain total is 5.2 inches (13.2 centimeters) for November, the weather agency said.

 Transportation officials on Washington’s Olympic Peninsula — where the Coast Guard earlier in the week rescued 10 people stranded by floodwaters — on Wednesday were also assessing conditions and clearing debris from roads.

 Officials said Wednesday that in the far northwest corner of the peninsula, people on the Makah Reservation have been prevented from leaving or entering because of landslides on nearby highways, The Seattle Times reported.

 Washington Gov. Jay Inslee on Monday declared a severe weather state of emergency in 14 counties.
-On a visit to Whatcom County Wednesday to survey storm damage and meet with first responders, families and officials, he said some 500 homes had damage from the storms.
+On a visit to Whatcom County Wednesday, he said some 500 homes had damage from the storms.

 Baumann reported from Bellingham, Washington.